nathankagi/procedural-terrain/blog.md

 ![dla-perlin-heightmap](./resources/dla_perlin.png "Perlin & DLA")

+A large downside of this linked particle system is that providing manually authored starting images is a little more tricky as the particle links must also be defined.
+I'd like to implement an image-based DLA generator so I can use a tool like paint to provide a starting point for some custom and slightly more reproducable models.
+I believe it would be possible if all edge particles have a value of 1, all others with a value of 0.
+Then for each non-edge particle taking the max of any surrounding particles +1.
+My concern is that this will bias towards a sharper tree in more dense maps.
+This is because a particle will look at each surrounding particle instead of each linked particle.
+This however would allow for easier mapping of custom images as now edge particles must be defined.
+It would also be possible then to start with an edge particle placement to randomly seed the lowest sections of the terrain before starting the DLA algorithm.

 ## Terrain Model

 After ironing out some issues, I feel quite happy with the terrain generation.
 Erosion, typically using partical simulated erosion techniques, is a fairly simple technique for generating nice looking terrain from a baseline such as the perlin noise I have been generating or even to give additional detail to terrain generated with improved algorithms.